-ISTO Technologies, Inc. (“ISTO”) strives to operate within the letter and spirit of all applicable federal and state laws and regulations, as well as relevant industry guidance applicable to our operations.
-Ethical conduct means not only observing the law, but also conducting business so that ISTO will deserve and receive recognition as a law-abiding organization.
-In furtherance thereof, the officers, directors, employees, and representatives of ISTO are each expected to conduct themselves in accordance with sound ethical business practices.
+Isto Biologics (“Isto”) strives to operate within the letter and spirit of all applicable federal and state laws and regulations, as well as relevant industry guidance applicable to our operations.
+Ethical conduct means not only observing the law, but also conducting business so that Isto will deserve and receive recognition as a law-abiding organization.
+In furtherance thereof, the officers, directors, employees, and representatives of Isto are each expected to conduct themselves in accordance with sound ethical business practices.
 These practices include, but are not limited to, compliance with all federal and state laws and regulations, and government and industry guidance that govern interactions between the pharmaceutical and medical technology industries and healthcare professionals.

 SUMMARY OF COMPLIANCE PROGRAM

 - Chief Compliance Officer.
 We have appointed a Chief Compliance Officer to oversee our compliance program.
 The Chief Compliance Officer has the ability to effectuate change within Isto as necessary to promote compliance and to exercise independent judgment.
 The Chief Compliance Officer, among other responsibilities, is charged with developing, operating, and monitoring the compliance program.

 - Compliance Committee.
 Isto is establishing a Compliance Committee to work with the Chief Compliance Officer and to assist in the implementation of the compliance program.
 The Chief Compliance Officer also meets on an informal basis with management on compliance matters as needed.